jpcastanoo/aws-open-data-dendritic-consortium/README.md

 Data access is open, and no sign-in is required for downloads.
 Detailed access instructions and AWS CLI examples will be provided once the dataset is publicly available.

 ## Tutorials
-Tutorials to guide users through accessing and analyzing the dataset on AWS cloud will be available for future release.

----
+Step-by-step examples to access, download, and analyze the multimodal dataset on AWS are available in the [/tutorials](tutorials) directory.
+These tutorials demonstrate how to use both **Python** and the **AWS CLI** to interact with the data, including how to retrieve, visualize, and process various modalities such as imaging and electrophysiology recordings.

 *This dataset is a collaboration between Columbia University, Stanford University, New York University, Harvard University, MIT, and Hebrew University of Jerusalem.*